secretstartups/handbook/tools-and-tips/index.html.md

 ### TOTP

 Timed-based One-Time Password is fairly secure.
 This method involves a rotating value based off of a cryptographic seed that is used to uniquely identify communication between the service and the end user authenticating.
 The value is (usually) a six digit number that changes every 30 seconds, and during the authentication process after you've successfully entered in your username and password, you are asked to enter in the value.
+GitLab team members should use [1Password](handbook/security/#two-factor-authentication-and-time-based-one-time-passwords) to manage TOTP codes.

 #### TOTP Caveats